ashavakkattil/Day3-FlexBox-Cheat-sheat/README.md

 Authors
 Asha Vakkattil
 Credits
-Traversy Media - HTML Crash Course for absolute beginners License
+Traversy Media - FlexBox CSS in 20 mintutes course License
 This project is licensed under the MIT License